v2ctor/fm-nft-preview-card-component-task/README.md

 ### Continued development

-I want to focus on using Sass more frequently.
+I want to focus on using Sass/SCSS more frequently.

 ### Useful resources

-- [Sass Basics](https://sass-lang.com/guide) - This helped me to learn what Sass is.
+- [Sass Basics](https://sass-lang.com/guide) - This helped me to learn what Sass/SCSS is.
 I really liked Sass because of its modular approach and the ability to do math in CSS.

 ## Author